The Ultimate 4-Day Mallorca Getaway: Sun, Sea, and Spanish Splendor

 Winter (November-February): The quietest season brings mild temperatures averaging 10-17°C (50-63°F) with increased rainfall, especially in December and January.
 While not beach weather, it's excellent for hiking, cycling, and cultural experiences.

-When to Visit
+Best Time to Visit

 For the optimal balance of good weather and smaller crowds: